mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 - For relationship add
   - The ends
   - The relationship
-    - Again if the end is present don't add it and just the end the relationship between the relevant ends.
+    - Again if the end is present don't add it and only create the relationship between the relevant ends.

 ## Canvas actions